byjg/php-scriptify/docs/install.md

+---
+sidebar_position: 2
+---

-# Install a PHP class/method call as a daemon
+# Install a PHP class/method as a service

-This option allows you to create a daemon process from any PHP class.
+This option allows you to create a system service from any PHP class.

 ## Test the class/method call from command line
 First you need to test how ro call the method from command line: